stesta/stesta.github.io/_posts/2014-01-07-changing-your-git-username-and-email.markdown

 **How .gitconfig ends up looking**

 So this is the final product.
 If you <em>cat</em> your ~/.gitconfig file you'll get something like this.
-Also, if you want to skip the commands you can maually edit and save the file to look like the output below.
+Also, if you want to skip the commands you can manually edit and save the file to look like the output below.

     [user]
     name = Your Name